|

 The mother archetype and the child

 If carried too far, this mother archetype trait could, nevertheless, also wander into darker regions.
-The mother archetype may turn to controlling or abusive behavior to keep its connection with its “children” when the yearning for a kid becomes obsessive or possessive.
+The mother archetype may turn to controlling or abusive behavior to keep its connection with its “children” when the yearning for a child becomes obsessive or possessive.
 This may take the form of manipulative behavior, oppressive control, or even verbal or physical abuse.

 The Romanticization of the Mother Archetype